 Anchluss or ANZAC? – A Solution for Taiwan

-In the minds of China's rulers, past and present, there has only ever been one possible view about the future of Taiwan.
-For a multitude of reasons – strategic, economic, ethnic, linguistic, historical and sentimental – they have believed that it should be properly incorporated as part of the Chinese state, and that the expression of any views to the contrary amount to treason.
-As a resident of China for five years, I cannot recall encountering any Chinese citizen who did not declare this "proper" status of Taiwan to be self-evident when asked.
-On this topic the Chinese education system has successfully promoted a consensus.
+In the minds of China’s rulers, past and present, there has only ever been one possible view about the future of Taiwan.
+For a multitude of reasons — strategic, economic, ethnic, linguistic, historical and sentimental — they have believed that it should be properly incorporated as part of the Chinese state, and that the expression of any views to the contrary amount to treason.
+As a resident of China for five years, I rarely encountered any Chinese citizen who did not declare this “proper” status of Taiwan to be self-evident when asked.
+On this topic the Chinese education system has successfully promoted a public consensus.

 Anyone with a curious mind who has spent time in Taiwan, or amongst Taiwanese, will quickly conclude that the "self-evident" and "proper" status of Taiwan as a province of China is by no means accepted amongst the largest number of people there.
 The focus of disagreement within Taiwan is not on whether to surrender sovereignty, but on how to retain it.